Put a Nerd In Your Pocket

 The Minneapolis Blower Door system is used for all sorts of things - building diagnostics, infiltration measurements, finding air leaks, etc. Your air sealing is BETTER when it's checked with the blower door.
 Find all the spots that were missed!

 Two manometers (pressure & flow gauges).
 One modern, one old-school.
 Sometimes you just need two manometers.
-A knob fell of the old one.
-I should fix that.
-Used for handy things like:
+Used for things like:

 - figuring out if you need a transfer grille